-By 2004, M.W.C. had added 2 P.A.’s, Randal Morgan and James Struble as well as Dr. Ronica McBrayer who joined in 2009.
-The Clinic added Dr. Reagan Viney to its team in 2011, and in September 2015 we are scheduled to add Dr. Beverly Yee bringing the number of providers including the P.A.’s to nine.
+By 2004, M.W.C. had added 2 P.A.’s, Randal Morgan and James Struble, as well as, Dr. Ronica McBrayer who joined in 2009.
+The Clinic added Dr. Reagan Viney to its team in 2011 and in September 2015, we added Dr. Beverly Yee to our team bringing the number of providers including the P.A.’s to nine.
 M.W.C. has returned to a location near the main campus of Midland Memorial at 2500 W. Illinois since all services have been returned to the newly renovated hospital.
 Midland Women’s Clinic has been and continues to be a model for collaborative medical excellence for OB-GYN care in Midland with our organization existing for over 60 years with the vision of excellence, growth, and innovation!
 Thanks to Dr. Roden, Parks, Lang, Johnson and Fry for your reputations and examples.